Strategic Planning With Purpose®

 These Standard Terms of Representation supplement the Firm’s engagement letter and other correspondence and together comprise the Firm’s engagement agreement with you to provide legal services.

-1. Scope of Service.
+1. Scope of Service; Applicability.
 The Firm’s representation is limited to the performance of the legal services described in the engagement letter or in subsequent correspondence.
 Additional services will require another meeting and may incur additional fees.
 We will not make any business, management, operational, financial, accounting, investment, credit or valuation decisions.
 During the course of the Firm’s representation, we may express opinions, beliefs or judgments concerning this matter or the various possible courses of action or the results that might be anticipated.
-Any expressions by the Firm concerning the outcome of this matter are expressions of the Firm’s judgment only; they are not promises or guarantees.
+Any expressions by the Firm concerning the outcome of this matter are expressions of the Firm’s judgment only; they are neither promises nor guarantees.
 You have been advised that our firm cannot guarantee success or any particular result.
+FOLLOWING CONCLUSION OF WORK OR TERMINATION OF THIS AGREEMENT FOR ANY REASON, THESE TERMS AND CONDITIONS SHALL CONTINUE TO APPLY TO ANY AND ALL SUBSEQUENT REPRESENTATION AND/OR WORK AS IF THEY WERE RATIFIED IN WRITING UNLESS A SUBSEQUENT ENGAGEMENT AGREEMENT IS SIGNED TO THE CONTRARY.

 3. Firm Representatives; Third-Party Service Providers.
-To provide the services to you that are set forth in the engagement letter, we may utilize employees, contractors and/or third-party service providers and affiliated entities (“Firm Representatives”).
+In order to perform professional services on your behalf, we may utilize employees, contractors and/or third-party service providers and affiliated entities (“Firm Representatives”).
 Working with Firm Representatives reduces our costs, the savings of which we may pass on to you.
-Please note that we may share confidential information about you with these Firm Representatives, but remain committed to maintaining the confidentiality and security of your information through internal policies, procedures and safeguards.
-We will also secure confidentiality agreements with all Firm Representatives and take reasonable precautions to prevent the unauthorized release of confidential information.
-If we are unable to secure an appropriate confidentiality agreement we will request your consent prior to sharing your confidential information with such Firm Representatives.
+Please note that we may share confidential information about you with these Firm Representatives but remain committed to maintaining the confidentiality and security of your information through reasonable measures, which include, without limitation, internal policies, procedures and nondisclosure agreements.
+We will try to secure confidentiality agreements with all Firm Representatives and take other reasonable precautions to prevent the unauthorized release of confidential information.
+If we are unable to secure an appropriate confidentiality agreement, we will request your consent prior to sharing your confidential information with such Firm Representatives.

 4. Costs and Expenses; Vendors.
 In addition to our professional fees, you agree to be responsible for paying all expenses reasonably incurred by the Firm in connection with this engagement.
-Such expenses may include, without limitation, filing fees, long distance telephone charges, postage, courier and overnight delivery charges, overtime word processing, facsimile charges and related expenses, hotel, parking and travel expenses, computerized legal research and related expenses, staff overtime and after hours meals.
+Such expenses may include, without limitation, filing fees, long distance telephone charges, postage, courier and overnight delivery charges, overtime word processing, securing witnesses, acquisition of deeds, utilizing other notaries, facsimile charges and related expenses, hotel, parking and travel expenses, computerized legal research and related expenses, staff overtime and after-hours meals.
 Unless you request otherwise, we generally use our in-house printing and document duplicating services rather than third-party services due to timing and confidentiality concerns.
 We do not intend to make any profit on such expenses and will pass the costs on to you based as closely to our costs as possible.
-It is Firm policy not to advance third party costs in excess of Two-Hundred Fifty Dollars ($250.00), and to require clients to advance them or pay them directly instead.
+It is the Firm policy not to advance third-party costs in excess of Two-Hundred Fifty Dollars ($250.00).

-7. Termination or Conclusion of Engagement.
-The Firm or you may terminate this Agreement, and therefore the attorney-client privilege between the parties, at any time by delivering written notice to the nonterminating party within a reasonable time of the terminating party’s desired termination date.
-Upon termination by either party, you shall pay for all of the Firm’s services rendered with outstanding balances and expenses advanced, paid or incurred in connection with this engagement, including hourly fees on work performed and time expended by the Firm and costs incurred by the Firm thus far as well as those associated with copying and/or transferring files or transitioning to new counsel through the termination date.
+8. Termination or Conclusion of Engagement; Attorney-Client-Privilege.
+Either the Firm or you may terminate this Agreement at any time and for any reason by delivering written notice to the non-terminating party.
+Upon termination by either party, you shall pay for all of the Firm’s services rendered with outstanding balances and expenses advanced, paid or incurred in connection with this engagement, including time and costs incurred by the Firm through the date of termination, as well as, subject to the provisions relating to a retaining lien, those associated with copying and/or transferring and sending files or transitioning to new counsel.
 You agree to take all steps necessary to free the Firm of any obligation to perform further, including the execution of any documents necessary to perfect the Firm’s withdrawal from representation and termination of this Agreement.

-11. Digital Correspondence and Storage.
-The Firm utilizes server-based (cloud-based) technologies in order to facilitate our delivery of cost effective professional services.
-Such online services include, but are not limited to, Evernote, Asana, Google Apps, email and Docusign (“Online Resources”).
+12. Digital Correspondence and Storage.
+The Firm utilizes server-based (cloud-based) technologies in order to facilitate our delivery of cost-effective professional services.
+Such online services include, but are not limited to, email, BlueNotary remote online notary software, Nimbus Note, Asana, Google Workspace, Adobe, Estate Studio (“Online Resources”).
 Digital correspondence through the use of these Online Resources is typically viewed as a quick and effective means for communication, accessible storage of data and efficient workflow.
-The Firm utilizes additional levels of security to ensure your privacy, such as without limitation, internal policies and procedures and use of two-factor authentication where available.
-However, no Online Resources is One Hundred Percent (100%) secure.
-As a result, content may be intercepted, may be diverted, and for technical reasons, may never reach the Firm or its intended recipients.
+The Firm utilizes additional levels of security to ensure your privacy, such as without limitation, internal policies and procedures requiring strong passwords, two-factor authentication where available and regular password changes.
+However, Online Resources are not One Hundred Percent (100%) secure.
+As a result, content may be intercepted, diverted, or for technical reasons, may never reach the Firm or its intended recipients through no fault of the Firm and its representatives.
 By signing this Agreement, you acknowledge the risks of the Firm’s use of Online Resources and waive any and all claims relating to damages caused therefrom.
-In addition, the Firm’s emails are not, and do not include, legal opinions.
-Please note that an email is permanent and is subject to discovery and legal process, the same as if it were a written communication.
+Please note that an email is permanent and may be subject to discovery and legal process.

-13. Post Engagement Matter.
-Upon termination of this Agreement, the Firm will have no obligation to advise you of subsequent changes in the law or other matters of fact or law that may affect its interests.
+16. Post Engagement.
+Upon termination of this Agreement, the Firm has no obligation to advise you of subsequent changes in the law or other matters of fact or law that may affect your interests.
 Any such notice or information provided after the termination of this Agreement is a matter of courtesy.
 It is not intended, and will not give rise, to an attorney-client relationship.
 Additionally, neither the Firm nor its representatives have any obligation to update your Haimo Law Snapshot, as such is solely your responsibility.
-In addition, following conclusion of work or termination of this Agreement for any reason, these terms and conditions shall continue to apply to any and all subsequent representation and/or work unless a subsequent engagement agreement is signed to the contrary.
+Importantly, all communications during our engagement shall remain subject to attorney-client privilege and, with few exceptions, survive the termination of our engagement.
+Communications between you and the Firm after our engagement is terminated are no longer protected under the attorney-client privilege unless our attorney-client relationship is revived in writing with specific reference to those conversations.